anlepoly/supplementary_fixes/Readme.md

 #Data format
 Our statistical script can only handle data with the format in our examples, i.e.:
 - If you use a new git project:
-   you should output its commit log by this command:
+   please output its commit log by this command:
    *git log --pretty=format:'%H, %an, %ai, %s' -—shortstat > your_file_path*
    the commit log file should leave the first line as blank
 - If you use a new mercurial project:
-   you should output churn and changed files information
+   please output churn and changed files information
    the commit log file should not contain any blank line

 #Data description